havenwood/ichannel/README.md

 __1.__

-A demo of how to pass ruby objects through a channel and also between processes:
+A demo of how to pass ruby objects through a channel and also between processes.
+[Marshal](http://rubydoc.info/stdlib/core/Marshal) is the serializer of choice in this example:

 ```ruby
 channel = IChannel.new Marshal